 (Read "The Goals of This Course" for a more complete explanation of our goals for active reading and for increased familiarity with the elements of language.)

-Because I strongly believe in writing as a means of learning, you'll be writing a lot for this class.
-Writing requires that you engage actively with your reading, and ensures that you—and everyone else in the class—come ready to contribute to the general class thinking.
+Both because this is a W-course and because I strongly believe in writing as a means of learning, you'll be writing a lot for this class.
+Writing requires that you engage actively with your reading, and ensures that you—and everyone else in the class—will come ready to contribute to the general class thinking.
 Accordingly, you’ll be writing something for every class meeting—usually something informal, a “response” paper of no more than two pages.
 Sometimes those will be hard-copy papers; at other times they will be posted online.

-If you want to email me, you are welcome to do so—don't be surprised, however, if I cannot give you a fast response.
+If you want to email me, you are welcome to do so—don't be surprised, however, if I do not give you a fast response.
 I get a LOT of email, and I cannot process it all when it first arrives.
 My email address is displayed on the homepage of this website.

 Course Grading: 500 Points, apportioned in the following way: